Is a Property Inspection Waiver worth the risk?

 If you're buying or refinancing a home, your lender may give you the option to use a Property Inspection Waiver – or PIW – on your loan application.
 The PIW program, introduced by Fannie Mae in 2017, allows you to be approved for a mortgage without an appraisal.
 It's a newer concept, and some lenders love it.
 But what motivated it, and what risks are associated?

-How does a Property Inspection Waiver work?
+How do Property Inspection Waivers work?

 Get your appraisal from West Valley Appraisal Services todayGet a quote today

-Could anything go wrong?
+Is there anything that could go wrong?

-What's the bottom line?
+What is the bottom line?